carycode/krnl/README.md

 You can change it in k_start but be aware of implications of 8/16 bit timer usage

+### Overflow detection
+The user can provide two functions which will be called when a semaphore/msgQ are overflooding

 ### warning / info
 ... from http://arduino-info.wikispaces.com/Timers-Arduino